knobtviker/bme280/README.md

 - Config once and run, with sampling presets.
 - Consistent data without sudden humidity spikes or pressure dropouts.

+This driver is **_not_** compatible with BMP280 sensor.
+Compensation formulas are different, resulting in pressure and humidity data with a slight offset.

 How to use the driver
 ---------------------